What is Bard Heads?

 The Third Witch From The Left

 What’s done cannot be undone – or can it?
 Meg the witch seeks help.
 Follows the time travelling journey of one of the lesser known Weird Sisters.
-Now a successfull cookery writer and astrologer can she ever forget that night on the Scottish heath and truly put the past behind her?
+Now a successful cookery writer and astrologer can she ever forget that night on the Scottish heath and truly put the past behind her?
 Watch the Video…

 “A compelling and moving story beautifully written and performed”